 There are six scholarly journals focusing solely or mostly on HK law.
 They each have websites describing their missions and contents:

-• Asia Pacific Law Review (2002-present); from CityU of HK
+- Asia Pacific Law Review (2002-present); from CityU of HK

-• Basic Law Bulletin (2001-present); published yearly by the HK DOJ, Civil Service Bureau, and Constitutional and Mainland Affairs Bureau
+- Basic Law Bulletin (2001-present); published yearly by the HK DOJ, Civil Service Bureau, and Constitutional and Mainland Affairs Bureau

-• HK Law Journal (1971-present); from HKU; peer-reviewed journal; in addition to articles, each volume includes an index, tables of cases and legislation, and a personal injury appendix with caselaw annotations, awards, and multipliers
+- HK Law Journal (1971-present); from HKU; peer-reviewed journal; in addition to articles, each volume includes an index, tables of cases and legislation, and a personal injury appendix with caselaw annotations, awards, and multipliers

-• HK Lawyer (1998-present); published by the LSHK
+- HK Lawyer (1998-present); published by the LSHK

-• HK Journal of Legal Studies (1994-present); formerly HK Student Law Review; from HKU
+- HK Journal of Legal Studies (1994-present); formerly HK Student Law Review; from HKU

-There are three HK universities that offer the traditional Bachelor of Laws (LLB) degree, which is analogous to the American Juris Doctor (JD) degree.
+There are three world-class HK universities that offer the traditional Bachelor of Laws (LLB) degree, which is analogous to the American Juris Doctor (JD) degree.
 Interestingly, they began recently offering American-style JD degrees as an alternative to the LLB degree:

 Graduates wanting to practice law in HK must then complete a Postgraduate Certificate in Laws (PCLL), which is an intensive one- or two-year program focused mostly on practical issues.
 Foreign applicants and graduates of HK universities that do not offer the LLB or JD degrees must pass a conversion exam before being eligible for admission into a PCLL program at ChU, CityU, or HKU.
-For more on HK legal education, see “Legal Education in HK: A History of Reform” in Legal Education in Asia (2014), pages 53-76; “Legal Education in HK: Producing the Producers” in Legal Education in Asia (2010), pages 107-36; and “Developing Active Learning of Skills in Professional Legal Education in HK.”
+For some recent writings on HK legal education, see “Experientialization of Legal Education in HK: Adoption and Adaptation,” in Legal Education in Asia (2018), pages 197-222; “Legal Education in the Global Context: The Case of HK” in Legal Education in the Global Context, chapter 19; “Legal Education in HK: A History of Reform” in Legal Education in Asia (2014), pages 53-76; “Legal Education in HK: Producing the Producers” in Legal Education in Asia (2010), pages 107-36; and “Developing Active Learning of Skills in Professional Legal Education in HK.”